coreyolson/financialmodelingprep/README.md

 ## Examples

-Here are some examples demonstrating how to use various methods provided by the client:
+Here are some quick examples of how to use the client.
+For more examples, [explore the full list](./examples/README.md).

 ### Get Treasury Data